Let's Encrypt and Flussonic Media Server

 - Enter the admin panel of Flussonic Media Server using a domain name instead of IP address (e.g.,

-- Enter the "Config" tab and specify the HTTPS port.
+Enter the «Config» tab and and enter SSL-tunneled protocols as HTTPS ports, specify 443.

 This is how the menu looks when the certificate was not issued: